jh3y/jhey.dev/developer-notes.md

 - Links
 - Using the multi-purpose <ContentBlock/>
 - Had issues after a machine upgrade with `storybook`.
 But, this gave me the opp to try the Vite builder `npx sb@next upgrade --prerelease`
+- Persona authors for the different tag pages...
+Define a specialty.
+Make those topic pages discoverable.

 ## TODO::
 - Tabs